opsdroid/opsdroid/docs/extending/events.md

 * `target`: A string normally containing the name of the room or chat channel the message was sent in.

-* `connector`: A pointer to the opsdroid _connector object_ which receieved the message.
+* `connector`: A pointer to the opsdroid _connector object_ which received the message.

 * `linked_event`: Another event linked to this one, for example the event that a `Message` replies to.